dan360z/User-Centric-Front-End-Milestone-Project/README.md

 Designed and Developed by Daniel Field.

 ### Content
-- The text for the home page was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text for the home page was copied from the https://en.wikipedia.org/wiki/The_Chainsmokers and https://www.jonasblue.com/about/
-- The text for the guys page Alex pall section was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text for the guys page Alex pall section was copied from https://www.thechainsmokers.com/alex-pall
-- The text for the guys page Drew Taggart section was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text for the guys page Drew Taggart section was copied from https://www.thechainsmokers.com/drew-taggart

 ### Media